agnauck/agsXMPP/README.md

 # agsXMPP
 > agsXMPP is not in active in development since many years.
-It was replaced by its successors [MatriX](https://www.ag-software.net/matrix-xmpp-sdk/) and [MatriX vNext](https://www.ag-software.net/matrix-vnext/).
+It was replaced by its successors [MatriX](https://www.ag-software.net/matrix-xmpp-sdk/) and [XmppDotNet](https://xmppdotnet.org/).

 agsXMPP is a SDK / library for the eXtensibleMessaging and Presence Protocol (XMPP) protocol written in managed C# dedicated to .NET and Mono technologies.
 The SDK is released as